Conservation of flagship species and their habitats

-In the Darjeeling hills, Project SERVE (Save the Environment and Regenerate Vital Employment) was implemented by WWF-India in 1996 with funding support from Projektwerkstatt Teekampagne, Germany.
-The main aim of Project SERVE is to restore the environment of the Darjeeling hills with active participation from the general public, government officials, local community members, students and teachers of schools, army personnel, local NGOs, tea garden management and the media.
-WWF-India is presently working with the villagers for setting up nurseries to develop saplings of indigenous species to be transplanted in degraded areas by seeking the participation of communities, schools, NGOs and government departments.
-WWF-India is also ensuring alternative livelihood of villagers by developing apiary, vermi-composting, floriculture and off-seasonal vegetable cultivation through metre-square gardening.
-Awareness programmes are conducted regularly in partnership with the stakeholders, mainly for school students in this region.
-WWF-India, in partnership with the West Bengal Forest Department, also undertook a survey on the status of the Asiatic black bear in the Senchal Wildlife Sanctuary, Darjeeling.
+In the Darjeeling hills, WWF India has been working with Project SERVE (Save the Environment and Regenerate Vital Employment) since 1996 with funding support from Projektwerkstatt Teekampagne, Germany.
+The main aim of Project SERVE is to restore the environment of the Darjeeling hills with active participation from the general public, government officials, local community members, students and teachers of schools, army personnel, local NGOs, tea garden management and the media.In the past 25-years WWF-India has been working on reforestation, promoting sustainable livelihood to communities, species conservation and environment education programmes.